 Flank steak, when prepared correctly, is one of my favorite types of beef.
-The steak is cut from the abdominal muscles or lower chest of the cow1 and is usually classified as a “work meat”.
-Nevertheless, the flank steak is an overall lean piece of the cow and is usually less expensive than more tender cuts such as the tenderloin.
+The steak is cut from the abdominal muscles or lower chest of the cow1 and is usually classified as a “work meat.”
+Nevertheless, the flank steak is an overall lean piece of the cow and is often less expensive than more tender cuts such as the tenderloin.

-For me, flank steak has a great trade off between being not to expensive while having lots of flavor.
+For me, flank steak has a great trade-off between being not too expensive while having lots of flavor.
 The texture of the steak is at its best when you cook the steak medium to medium rare and cut against the grain before serving.

 - Flank steak